Coach Young and her squad continue their four-game winning streak with 10-6 victory over Golden Eagles

-Julie Young returns to the Villanova sidelines for her third year at the helm of the Villanova women's lacrosse team in 2013-14.
+Julie Young returns to the Villanova sidelines for her fourth year at the helm of the Villanova women's lacrosse team in 2014-15.
 Young was named the eighth head coach in the history of the program on June 23rd, 2011 after spending the previous three seasons as the head coach at Haverford College.

 In 2012 during her first year with the team, Young led the Wildcats to a 4-12 overall record and 2-6 mark in the BIG EAST and guided Justine Donodeo to Second Team All-BIG EAST laurels upon conclusion of the season.

 Prior to her stint at Villanova, Young built a perennial Centennial Conference contender during her three seasons as head coach at Haverford College.
 In 2010 her squad went 13-5, the highest single-season wins total in the Haverford program's history, and earned the Fords' first berth in the conference tournament where they won their first round game and advanced to the semifinal.
 The Fords' followed that with season a 10-7 record in 2011 and featured their first IWLCA All-American since 2000 in Josie Ferri.